 Written back in 2019, when the new Government announced their, “new and improved” Autism Funding model.
-In the end, we got more than before, but we got nothing before.
-It was not a great windfall but, it was better than nothing.
+Ultimately, we got more than before, but we got nothing before.
+It was not a significant windfall but, it was better than nothing.

 So far the new Ontario Autism funding program has been quite confusing for my family.
-Let me preface this by saying, that even though my son is on the Autism Spectrum, and the psychologist describes his autism symptoms as severe, we have received no real funding from the Ontario Government.
-For various reasons we have never been on any list for funding, being screened out for any therapy and never put on a waiting list for any future programs.
+Let me preface this by saying, that even though my son is on the Autism Spectrum, and the psychologist describes his autism symptoms as severe, we have received no actual funding from the Ontario Government.
+For various reasons we have never been on any list of financing, being screened out for any therapy and never put on a waiting list for any future programs.

-When the new funding model was proposed a while ago, a great furor erupted in the Autism community.
-It was very vague on how funding was going to work, and many folks were hearing they were going to lose funding as the budgeted pot of money would be shared with more families, in an effort to reduce the waitlist.
+When the new funding model was proposed a while ago, a great fury erupted in the Autism community.
+It was very vague on how funding would work, and many folks were hearing they would lose funding as the budgeted pot of money would be shared with more families, in an effort to reduce the waitlist.

 For my family, we shrugged our shoulders, as we didn’t get any funding, we could only watch with envy finding out families were receiving upwards of 50K per year.
 After encouragement from our psychologist, we decided to play along with this new system.
 My wife is the one doing all this work, I am simply documenting it.